“It is 2010, why would you want to give birth like an animal”, and other helpful birthing tips from Romania

 Throughout the pregnancy, I felt sick and had some very dark thoughts.
 In hindsight, I guess I had pre-natal depression.
 But being so new to it all I didn’t recognise it and just felt it was something I had to cope with.

 C: Very little!
 There was absolutely nothing like NCT classes so I was so glad for having my friend there who had her first baby a few months before me to ask questions to, but other than what I was reading everything on the internet I had to learn a lot on my own, there were absolutely no baby groups.

-My mother did come out from the UK after the birth to help support me but otherwise there was little support in the way of a community health visitor or midwife.
+My mother did come out from the UK after the birth to help support me but otherwise, there was little support in the way of a community health visitor or midwife.
 An online counselling service for expats would have been ideal at this point.
-(BG – we will be sharing with you soon some online counselling resources we have found for parents giving birth overseas).

 Society around us was critical of our parenting too.
 No one seemed to have a problem telling you exactly what they thought you should be doing.
 It would be 16 degrees (a balmy day in England!) and strangers would stop me in the street to have a go at why did she wasn’t wearing a woolly hat!?

 At 12 weeks old, all girls are examined for hip dysplasia.
 I took my little girl for her appointment and they told me she had to immediately be placed in plaster from her waist down for the next 6 months – imagine the tears on hearing this news!

 Thankfully, this was at the point we were leaving the country and could get a second opinion.
 (Of course, she did not need this at all).
 We had never been around children before or had any experience.